Intranet options for Google Workspace: 8 questions to ask

 Ask yourself how your employees will be using Google Workspace intranet: what tasks will they need to perform?
 How will they log on and access it?
 What will be the essential areas you want them accessing regularly?
 Then ask yourself how user-friendly your preferred intranet option is: how easy is it to navigate?
 Are important tools hidden behind multiple clicks?
 How will they access their productivity and collaboration tools?
 It’s the users that matter at the end of the day, so make sure they remain top of mind when analyzing intranet options.

 You’re opting for Google intranet software because you want to improve employee engagement in your workforce, maybe even boost morale and invest in the company culture.
 All of these things are measurable with Google Workspace.
 Question whether your preferred option has a solid analytics dashboard that grants meaningful insight into your company’s levels of engagement, and how easy it will be to report on those insights.
 Only when you can spot trends and drill down into employee engagement and usage rates will you know if you choose the best intranet for Google Workspace and your workforce.

 If all things go according to plan, your Google intranet software will be so popular you could get lost in all the conversation and collaboration.
 That’s a great thing – sort of.
 In reality, if everyone talks at once it gets very noisy, and very hard to identify what is important to you as an individual.

 The best Google intranet will enable channeled Internal Communications, a way to denote a space for discussion about specific topics – from the latest bid work to Friday drinks sessions – and let them grow organically.
 Channeling conversation isn’t stifling it; rather, it will enable the conversation to flourish in relevant and meaningful ways.

 Consider Happeo: The best intranet software provider

-Naturally, this is where we tell you Happeo’s social intranet software and unified digital workplace is the best intranet for Google Workspace.
+Naturally, this is where we tell you Happeo’s social intranet software and unified digital workplace is the best intranet software for Google Workspace.
 Yes, we’re biased, but we really believe it, too.